Codevendor/inferjs/README.md

 const inferjs = new InferJS(InferFile);
 ```

-There are many ways to utilize the [**InferJS-Library**](https://github.com/Codevendor/inferjs).
-The example above, imports in the pre-compiled **InferFile** that was created with the [**InferJS-Compiler**](https://github.com/Codevendor/inferjs).
-Intialize the [**InferJS-Library**](https://github.com/Codevendor/inferjs) class with the **InferFile** you want to use.
+There are many ways to utilize the [**InferJS-Library**](https://github.com/Codevendor/inferjs/tree/main/projects/inferjs-library/src).
+The example above, imports in the pre-compiled **InferFile** that was created with the [**InferJS-Library**](https://github.com/Codevendor/inferjs/tree/main/projects/inferjs-compiler/src).
+Intialize the [**InferJS-Library**](https://github.com/Codevendor/inferjs/tree/main/projects/inferjs-library/src) class with the **InferFile** you want to use.
 ```js
 const inferjs = new InferJS(Infers);
 ```

-Once the InferJS-Library and InferFile are included at the top of your file you can then utilize the type checking features.
+Once the [**InferJS-Library**](https://github.com/Codevendor/inferjs/tree/main/projects/inferjs-library/src) and **InferFile** are included at the top of your file you can then utilize the type checking features.
 Below is an example of how to create a JSDoc multiline comment for type checking.

 #### Custom JSDoc Multiline Comment with Custom Infers